ARM-software/arm-trusted-firmware/docs/reset-design.rst

 guide the platform integrator by indicating which build options exclude which steps, depending on the capability of the platform.

-Note: If BL31 is used as the Trusted Firmware entry point instead of BL1, the diagram above is still relevant, as all these operations will occur in BL31 in this case.
+Note: If BL31 is used as the TF-A entry point instead of BL1, the diagram above is still relevant, as all these operations will occur in BL31 in this case.
 Please refer to section 6 "Using BL31 entrypoint as the reset address" for more information.

 Programmable CPU reset address
 ------------------------------

-By default, the TF assumes that the CPU reset address is not programmable.
+By default, TF-A assumes that the CPU reset address is not programmable.
 Therefore, all CPUs start at the same address (typically address 0) whenever they reset.
 Further logic is then required to identify whether it is a cold or warm boot to direct CPUs to the right execution path.